 This article outlines some common ways that your content will affect your deliverability with the current trends in email deliverability.

-- Generally anything that our Spam Check flags is a good idea to change.
-If it says “Make lots of money!” for example, this means you have included language that resembles a get rich quick scheme, and is likely to be flagged as spam.
+If it says “Make lots of money!” for example, this means you have included language that resembles a "get rich quick scheme" and is likely to be flagged as spam.
 If you have questions about these rules specifically, feel free to contact us for help.

-- Don't use link shorteners (eg, bitly).
-These are used heavily by spammers to mask their link destinations and are always listed on major blacklists.
+These are used heavily by spammers to mask their link destinations and are always listed on major blocklists.

 Using a full hyperlink as the forward facing part of a hyperlink looks suspicious, because there's no guarantee it actually redirects to that URL—it could just as easily redirect to another, malicious page.
 Instead, use simple text such as “Click Here” and embed your link into that text.
 You can also include a button in your communication that links to your page.

-- Many articles on this topic say that text-to-image ratio is very important, however, this is outdated advice.
+This is outdated advice.
 Our Spam Checker will even present a warning on the Campaign Summary page if your email seems to have a skewed text-to-image ratio.
 This warning is more of a suggestion and typically does not have an effect on deliverability.
-Just be sure you don't send a pure image email—there are still contacts who have images turned off by default in their email service provider.
+Just be sure you don't send a pure image email.
+There are still contacts who have images turned off by default in their email service provider.

-- Similarly, many marketers think plain text will ensure better deliverability.
-This isn't true at all anymore, as most email filters care more about your sending history than the format used to send the message (HTML versus plain text).
+This isn't true anymore.
+Most email filters care more about your sending history than the format used to send the message (HTML versus plain text).

-- Some think the “sent on behalf of”/”via” header hurts deliverability.
-It does not.
-You are more than welcome to remove it following these instructions, but there is no negative effect on deliverability by leaving it as is.
+It does not affect your deliverability.
+You are more than welcome to remove it, but there is no negative effect on deliverability by leaving it as is.

-The more personalized you can make your email using conditional content and personalization tags, the better, as most email service providers can identify language that is targeted to the recipient.
+The more personalized you can make your email using conditional content and personalization tags, the better.
+Most email service providers can identify language that is targeted to the recipient.
 This especially applies to using personalization in a subject line or From email address.
 The more you can target your message to the recipient, the more likely the inbox is to think that message is important and belongs in the inbox.